iricigor/FIFA2018/README.md

 This module is a PowerShell wrapper for FIFA results API [estiens/world_cup_json](https://github.com/estiens/world_cup_json).
 It gives results / fixtures / statistics about Football World Cup **[FIFA 2018](https://www.fifa.com/worldcup/)** matches.

+Module was tested with PowerShell Core 6.0.2 on Ubuntu 16.04 and with Windows PowerShell 5.1 on Windows 10.

 ## Install Instructions